-Software License Agreements – An Introduction.
+The Software License Agreement – An Introduction.

-Ultimately, the software license agreement may be a product of significant negotiation between the licensor and the licensee.
+Ultimately, a software license agreement may be a product of significant negotiation between the licensor and the licensee.
 This is more likely to be the case where a licensee has more leverage or where the licensor has a strong economic interest in closing the licensing transaction.

 In some cases, timing is a factor, and quarterly or year-end reporting deadlines may impact a licensor’s willingness to negotiate certain provisions.
 In other transactions, the type or intended use of the software will lend itself to a negotiated deal.
 This is more often the case where a licensee views the transaction as material in size, the software as “mission-critical” or where there are fewer feasible alternatives in the marketplace.

 In other situations, the software license agreement is not or cannot be negotiated, in whole or in part.
 The following checklist is geared towards traditional business to business software licensing where the licensee will install and use the software on the licensee’s premises.
 If the software is in the cloud or another remote hosting environment, you may want to check out this article on SaaS contracts.
+If the software is being provisioned under a master services agreement that encompasses licensing through Statements of Work, check out the Master Services Agreement Guide and the Statement of Work guide.

 License Scope in Software License Agreements.